lixiangwuxian/MaiDXMR_backend/README.md

 You can find the output binary in `build/Release/` folder.

-PS: If it says `msbuild` not found, you need to add the path to `msbuild.exe` to your `PATH` environment variable.
+PS: If you encounts the error `msbuild` not found, you have to add the path to `msbuild.exe` to your `PATH` environment variable.
 See `C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin`, you can add this path to your `PATH` environment variable.
 Or you can just open the Visual Studio 2022 IDE and build the solution there.

 ## Debug the Cpp part